coltonwaynelawson/coltonwaynelawson/README.md

 ## Who is Colton and what is he creating?

-Hi, I'm a former Big 4 Management Consultant and Accountant turned Data Analyist.
+Hi, I'm a former Management Consultant and Accountant turned Data Analyst.
 I mastered Microsoft Excel early in my career, which is when I realized that I had a talent for data analytics.
 I have over 10 years of experience providing analytics, business process improvement, and consulting services.

-✨ **About Me** ✨
-- Management Consultant & Accountant turned Data Analyst
-- Mastered Excel while working at Deloitte (i.e. I can use Excel without a mouse)
-- Self taught SQL, Python, PowerBI and Tableau

-📒 **Projects & Guides** 📒
+✨ **Projects & Guides** ✨
 - For my portfolio guide, click HERE